Calculating workload

 If the same user takes another action for the same incident within 20 minutes of the last, we'll assume they've been working on this incident continuously since the last time we saw them.

 As an example, if we see someone message the incident channel at 10:11 am, we'll immediately assign them 10 minutes of workload.
+When we have access to participant data, we also include being a participant in an incident call as workload.

 If that person were to update a Zendesk ticket attached to this incident at 10:15 am, we'll adjust to assume 4 min of activity (from 10:11 to 10:15) and allocate another 10 minutes after, for a total sum of 14 mins of work.